brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 ```kotlin
 class LocalDataSource @Iject constructor(db: Database) { ... }
 ```

-Unfortunately, we can't use it in all places.
-It's not possible to only rely on this annotation when we are implementing an interface which itself will be injected in some constructor later on.
-For this case, we could use either `@Provides` or `@Binds` annotation.
+Unfortunately, its usage is limited.
+This annotation alone cannot be relied upon when implementing an interface that will subsequently be injected into a constructor.

 ```kotlin
 @Module